Walnut - Year 1

 In Phonics, we will be learning the phase 5 alternate ways of reading and spelling previously taught phonemes and digraphs.
 We will look at spelling patterns and how to determine where best to use each option when writing our words and sentences.

-We will be learning new tricky words and word endings that change words to the past tense and from singular words to plurals, learning rules that help us decide when to use s or es.
+We will continue to learn new tricky words and word endings that change words to the past tense and from singular words to plurals, learning rules that help us decide when to use s or es and the use of exclamation and question marks.
+We will be combining words into sentences and joining them to make short narratives.
+We will practise composing sentences orally before writing them down and ensure they can be properly read by others by including correct letter formations, capital letters, finger spaces and full stops.

-We will be using the story 'One snowy night', a well-loved Percy the Park Keeper story by Nick Butterworth as a basis of inspiration for our reading and writing projects.
-We will be developing character descriptions and learning how to write a letter.
+We will be using the story 'Man on the moon (A day in the life of Bob)' by Simon Bartram as a basis of inspiration for our reading and writing projects.

 Maths

-In maths we use the 'White Rose maths' scheme to fully develop the children's understanding of number and shape using a CPA (Concrete, Pictorial, Abstract) approach.
-We will be looking more closely at numbers to ten to ensure the children have a complete understanding on how these numbers are represented and how they link together.
+In maths we will continue to use the 'White Rose maths' scheme to fully develop the children's understanding of number and shape using a CPA (Concrete, Pictorial, Abstract) approach.

-We will be investigating different materials and their properties, making comparisons between them and investigating their uses.
-We find out why some materials are best suited for different jobs as we look at absorption, melting and freezing and floating and sinking.
+We will continue our investigation on materials and will be taking part in lots of practical experiments this term.
+We will experiment to find out why some materials are best suited for different jobs, look at absorption, melting and freezing and floating and sinking.
+We will also be looking at changes seen in Winter and Winter planting.

 PE